noahlandis/WizardSupplyCo/docs/DesignDoc.md

 ​
 ### Purpose

-Wizbiz provides a platform for users to search and buy magic products.
+Sorcerer's Supply Co. provides a platform for users to search and buy magic products.
 The most important user group for this website are people who want to buy magical items.
 The primary user goals for this project are to easily be able to find and purchase magic products online.
 ### Glossary and Acronyms
 ​
 | Term       | Definition                                            |